Football Accumulator Advice

 Paddy Power pay out up to £1,000,000 on all the same competitions as Bet365's maximum payout for match betting, total goals, correct score, 1st scorer, Asian handicaps and handicap betting markets.
 Other markets on those competitions are restricted to £100,000 maximum payout, those markets on other competitions are restricted to £50,000 and other markets on other competitions are restricted to £10,000.

 Ladbrokes pay out up to £1,000,000 on all the same competitions as Bet365's maximum payout plus they include the Scottish Premier League on their list of competitions.
 If you include selections containing matches from other competitions you can win no more than £500,000 from your bet.

 Coral pay out up to £1,000,000 on all the same competitions as Bet365's maximum payout plus they include the Conference National division, English and Scottish League Cups and the top 4 Scottish divisions.
 If you include selections containing selections from other competitions you can win no more than £250,000 from your bet.

 SkyBet pay out up to £500,000 on all of the same competitions that Bet365 pay out £2m on plus they include the MLS in their list of competitions.
 All other competitions are restricted to £250,000.

 BetVictor pay out up to £500,000 on all the same competitions as Bet365's maximum payout.
 If you include selections containing matches from other competitions you can win no more than £100,000.

-We highly recommend that every punter has a Bet365 account.
-Not only do they have the biggest payout limits but you can also earn a deposit bonus of up to £200 when you open an account.
+We highly recommend that every punter has a Bet365 account as they have the biggest payout limits.

 How many teams should I include in my footy accumulator?